 You can opt to skip import for all duplicate records.
-This will prevent Freshworks CRM from updating records that are already present on the CRM.
+This will prevent your web application from updating records that are already present on the system.
 You will also receive an import summary email with a CSV file containing all the skipped records.

 Update all duplicate records:

 - With Overwrite: Updates all the fields and overwrites the values present in the fields.

 - Without Overwrite: Updates only fields that are empty.